FSC CONTROLLED WOOD STRATEGY

 NEXT STEPS IN THE FSC CONTROLLED WOOD STRATEGY PROCESS

 An online controlled wood strategy survey was conducted with stakeholders in 2016 and is now closed.
 Preliminary results are now available here.
 An in-person stakeholder meeting to discuss the next steps in the controlled wood strategy process was held in Bonn, Germany in late February 2017.
-A public consultation on the discussion paper that resulted from this meeting is currently ongoing until 18 June 2017.
-You can register here for the online consultation and access to the discussion paper itself.
+A public consultation on the discussion paper that resulted from this meeting was concluded in June 2017.
+A summary of its results and analysis will be made available at the beginning of September 2017.

 To keep up-to-date on the FSC controlled wood strategy process sign up to the FSC bi-weekly newsletter, and visit this page regularly.